 Meanwhile, the solution must not offend the fans’ aesthetic tastes.
 High tech can be attractive—just remember Apple.

 Besides, the F1 car is more than just a fast car—it’s also a vehicle for advertising the world’s brands.

 The music of the engines is one of the most important factors to the sport’s emotional appeal.
 It’s necessary to find a solution that lets the fans savor a Grand Prix’s orchestra to the fullest extent.
 Meanwhile, this solution can’t be artificial.

 The best minds of engineering mustn’t waste their abilities just for show.
 The technical solutions need to be useful beyond the sport itself.

 Formula 1’s new engines require 30% less fuel.
-This not only saves non-renewable resources, it also reduces harmful emissions.
+This not only saves non-renewable resources, but it also reduces harmful emissions.
 It’s necessary to continue moving in this direction.

 Increasing the audience

 Increasing the audience is of interest not only to Formula 1, but also to the manufacturers.
 The more eyeballs this platform can fit, the more money they can earn for their primary business—the more attractive a partnership with Formula 1 becomes.

 The array of niches comprises a colossal share of the market.
 But on a regular television screen, there’s only room for one picture or one advertising slot at a time.
 Thus, Formula 1 is forced to cut off the long tail of interests and advertisers.

 The Internet, however, doesn’t shut its doors on the seller with a modest advertising budget (the long tail of advertisers).